 About the results

 The JIEB exam results are usually available at the beginning of March.
 The pass mark for each paper is that determined by the Joint Insolvency Examination Board, but is never more than 50%.
-Each candidate receives either a 'bad fail', 'fail', 'marginal fail' or 'pass' for each paper.
+Each candidate receives either a ‘bad fail’, ‘fail’, ‘marginal fail’ or ‘pass’ for each paper.
 No other performance feedback is provided by the Joint Insolvency Examination Board.